- Describe challenges and unique circumstances that can have an impact on children and their families.

 Supporting Military Families

-While preparing for deployment, families may experience heightened anxiety and stress.
+While preparing for deployment, many families experience heightened anxiety and stress.
 If deployment occurs without warning, there may not be time for preparation.
 No matter the circumstances, families and children can be vulnerable during this time.
 As a preschool teacher, remind families to take care of themselves, as this will also help children cope better.
 Consider the following to support children and families before deployment:

 - If possible, ask family members to share the time of upcoming deployment.
-Communicate with families to learn ways to support them, and ask them how and when they prefer to exchange information.
+Communicate with families to learn ways to support them, and ask how and when they prefer to exchange information.

 - Plan for special events where family members can come to your classroom and be part of an activity or go on a field trip, giving them an opportunity to spend quality time with their child at school.
 Take pictures of these activities and display them in your classroom.